 For Resale Value, Consult a Realtor or Appraiser

 Are you putting on the room addition purely for your own benefit?
 Or do you care about resale value when it comes time to sell?
 Even though you cannot do things just for the benefit of some nameless, faceless potential buyer sometime in the distant future, you do need to give some thought to resale value.
 Not all room additions give back adequate resale value.

 The realtor who sold the home to you will be more than happy to tell you how this added square footage (and the type of square footage you’re considering) will benefit you in the long run.

-A room addition involves all of the same things that you find in new home construction: foundation, footers, framing, zoning, permitting, HVAC, flooring, plumbing, electrical, new windows, etc. The list goes on and on.
+A room addition involves all of the same things that you find in new home construction: foundation, footers, framing, zoning, permitting, HVAC, flooring, plumbing, electrical, new windows, and more.
+The list goes on and on.

 Even if you are building a great room or living room (i.e., a room addition without services such as plumbing), you still have other services that you cannot avoid (electrical, heating, cooling, and more).

 Building an addition is complex.
 The only way to make sure you are comparing contractor estimates on a level playing field is to compare on a dollar-per-square-foot basis.
 But you’ll want to make sure that all contractors are bidding on the same thing, or your square footage cost comparisons will be all wrong.